Martin Koopman

 Martin Koopman (born 5 June 1956 in Wezep) is a Dutch former football defender, who played for Go Ahead Eagles, FC Twente and Cambuur Leeuwarden.
 He could also play as a midfielder.
-After 2 years as a youth coach then 8 as an assistant coach (1989 to 1999), he became a football manager in 1999. in July 2021, merely 3 games into his 4-year contract with the Maldives national team, Koopman was successful,first time qualified in history Maldives. board make big mistake to sacked him, after fifa case coach koopman winn his case.
+After 2 years as a youth coach then 8 as an assistant coach (1989 to 1999), he became a football manager in 1999.

+In 2019 he was appointed manager of the Maldives national team.
+In July 2021, just 3 games into his 4-year contract, the Maldives qualified for the first time in history.